 After I tried this Roasted Shrimp Recipe that I found over on Bowl Me Over, I’m going to change my tune and maybe just employ a small army of air fryers so that my family can all enjoy the fruits of my labor.

-What kind of shrimp should you use for air fryer shrimp?
+What kind of shrimp works best for this recipe?

 What particular kind of shrimp you use isn’t as important as the actual size of the shrimp you are working with.
 The bigger, the better, when it comes to shrimp in my humble opinion.